 Cross-border vehicular flows are an early, reliable signal of how industries and companies are adapting to trade policy shifts.

 The new INRIX Cross Border Insights Dataset gives investors, analysts, and businesses the tools they need to react faster, plan smarter, and capitalize on emerging opportunities in an unpredictable global trade environment.
+The dataset contains observed probe counts of vehicles on the road and is not normalized.
+It is intended for use in tracking trends not to represent modeled volumes.

 Check out the INRIX Cross Border Insights brochure to learn more or contact us to explore how this unique data set can help you monitor tariff impacts as they evolve.